felipebravom/EmoInt/README.md

 # EmoInt
-Scripts for WASSA-2017 Shared Task on Emotion Intensity (EmoInt).
+Scripts for for the  [WASSA-2017](http://optima.jrc.it/wassa2017/) Shared Task on Emotion Intensity [(EmoInt)](http://saifmohammad.com/WebPages/EmotionIntensity-SharedTask.html).

 ## 1. Evaluation Script
 The evaluation script [evaluate.py](evaluate.py) calculates the [Pearson correlation coefficient](https://en.wikipedia.org/wiki/Pearson_correlation_coefficient) and [Spearman's rank correlation coefficient](https://en.wikipedia.org/wiki/Spearman%27s_rank_correlation_coefficient) between the gold standard scores and the given predictions.
 The script can receive multiple pairs of prediction and gold standard files.
 In case of receiving more than one pair, it will compute the average Pearson and Spearman correlation.
-Note that Pearson is the official competition metric and that Spearman's coefficient is only given as a reference.
+Note that the average Pearson obtained for the four emotions (anger, fear, joy and sadness) is the official competition metric and that Spearman's coefficient is only given as a reference.

 ### 1.1.
 Prerequisites